geekeie/YMusic-Youtube-Multilingual-Music-Player-for-Android/README.md

-## yMusic App
+## yMusic Apk - Download Latest Music App for Android

-yMusic is a powerful and user-friendly music streaming application that supports multiple languages, offers a modern interface, and includes essential features such as background play.
+yMusic APk is a powerful and user-friendly music streaming application that supports multiple languages, offers a modern interface, and includes essential features such as background play.
 It's designed to provide a seamless experience for music lovers worldwide.

 ### [Download yMusic for Android](https://ymusicapk.cc)